brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    break!
 Upgrading to subsequent versions will be possible, but might involve getting your hands dirty.

 The widgets provided by this extension are a starting point.
-You can adjust the parameters sent to the Matomo instance for each delivered widget.

-The parameters are defined at the beginning of the :file:`Configuration/Services.php` file.
-You can overwrite them in your own services file, for example in your site package extension.

-The data providers for the widgets and the widgets themselves are configured in the :file:`Configuration/Services.php` file.
-Each data provider has a :yaml:`parameters` argument which - well - defines the arguments with which the Matomo API is called.
-You can adjust these parameters to your needs, e.g. to change the number of months displayed in the *Visits per month* widget from 12 to 24.
-Also have a look into the :ref:`Dashboard manual
+You can adjust some parameters sent to the Matomo instance for each widget.
+An example would be to raise the displayed number of days for the *Visits per month* widget from 12 months to 24 months.
-<t3dashboard:introduction>` which describes the configuration of widgets and
-data providers in general.

 **Example:**